Subscribe to our new Definitive newsletter: High grade digital marketing guidance, topically sorted, and curated to the max.

 “Kids don’t use Facebook anymore because their parents are on it,” they sniff.

-The other favorite theorem of the digital royalty is that the technologists, early adopters, and ironic T-shirt wearers have moved on to the next hot thing (G+, Path, and Tumblr, respectively).
+The other favorite theorem of the digital royalty is that the technologists, early adopters, and ironic T-shirt wearers have moved on to the next hot thing (can you say Snapchat?).

 But the reality is that it’s all hokum.
 First of all, if you’re reading this post YOU ARE NOT AVERAGE.
 Never fall into the trap of thinking your behavior, or the behavior of your friends and business associates, is representative of how the masses do anything – and most especially how they use Facebook.
 You are an edge case.
 An outlier.
 A statistical anomaly.
 A freak.
 The exception that proves the rule.